William, Prince of Wales: Privacy and the media

-The death of Diana, Princess of Wales while being chased by the paparazzi in 1997 has shaped William and Catherine's guarded stance towards the media.
+The death of Diana, Princess of Wales, while being chased by the paparazzi in 1997, has shaped William and Catherine's cautious approach to the media.
 They have repeatedly asked for privacy when off-duty.

-In 2005 William spoke with the ITV reporter Tom Bradby and concluded that it was likely that their voicemails were being accessed.
-An investigation under then Deputy Assistant Commissioner Peter Clarke concluded that the compromised voice mail accounts belonged to William's aides, including Jamie Lowther-Pinkerton, and not the prince himself.
+In 2005, William spoke with ITV reporter Tom Bradby and concluded that it was likely their voicemails were being accessed.
+An investigation led by Deputy Assistant Commissioner Peter Clarke found that the compromised voicemail accounts belonged to William's aides, including Jamie Lowther-Pinkerton, rather than the prince himself.
 However, Clive Goodman later stated that he had hacked William's phone on 35 occasions.
-Andy Coulson, the editor of News of the World from 2003 to 2007, apologised to William and his brother for invading their privacy, accepting "ultimate responsibility" for Goodman's actions.
-William later sued News Group Newspapers, publisher of News of the World and The Sun, which resulted in an out-of-court settlement in 2020.
-He and Harry brought a private claim through mutual solicitors, but Harry later pursued it separately with a new one.
+Andy Coulson, editor of News of the World from 2003 to 2007, apologised to William and his brother for invading their privacy, accepting "ultimate responsibility" for Goodman's actions.
+William later sued News Group Newspapers, publisher of News of the World and The Sun, resulting in an out-of-court settlement in 2020.
+He and Harry initially brought a private claim through mutual solicitors, though Harry later pursued his case separately with new representation.

-At the time of Middleton's 25th birthday in January 2007, William issued a statement expressing that the level of media intrusion had become intolerable.
+At the time of Middleton's 25th birthday in January 2007, William issued a statement saying that the level of media intrusion had become intolerable.
 In October that year, he condemned the "aggressive pursuit" by photographers as the couple left a London nightclub.
-The Press Complaints Commission warned editors against publishing images obtained through harassment; the Daily Mail, Daily Mirror and Daily Express complied, while The Sun ran shots taken before their car departed.
-In April 2009, William's lawyers secured an apology from the Daily Star over a false claim he had "wrecked" a $2 million training aircraft.
+The Press Complaints Commission warned editors against publishing images obtained through harassment; the Daily Mail, Daily Mirror, and Daily Express complied, while The Sun published photographs taken before their car departed.
+In April 2009, William's lawyers secured an apology from the Daily Star over a false claim that he had "wrecked" a $2 million training aircraft.